Dandruff Treatment and Remedies

 Cradle cap in babies

-Seborrhoeic dermatitis can also affect babies.
+Even babies can get seborrhoeic dermatitis.
 If their scalp is affected, the condition is usually referred to as cradle cap.
 This causes dandruff-like scales that can be large, greasy, yellow or brown.
 You may also notice flakes on your baby’s clothing and bedding.
 Thankfully, it’s not thought to be itchy, and most babies with cradle cap don’t suffer any discomfort.

 Why do babies get it?

 Experts don’t really know what causes cradle cap.
-But some believe that overactive sebaceous (oil) glands in the skin could be to blame.
+But some believe that overactive sebaceous (oil) glands in the skin could be to blame (vii).
 Some babies have their mothers’ hormones circulating in their bodies for a while - months in some cases - after they’re born.
-And it’s thought that these hormones affect the babies’ oil glands.
-Another theory is that the Malassezia yeast may have something to do with it.
+And it’s thought that these hormones affect the babies’ oil glands (viii).
+Another theory is that the Malassezia yeast may have something to do with it (vii).

 Since the condition is usually very mild, there’s no need for any treatment for cradle cap.
 But there are a few things you can do if your baby is affected: